joaopizani/env.modular-hs-vim-ide/README.md

     `mv ~/.vimrc ~/_vimrc-old`.
 Then vim will start using the Haskell IDE's "_vimrc" file whenever you run `vim`.

-  * An easy way to have both version of Vim (Haskell-tuned and oldschool) together is to create an alias for the Haskell version, for example:
+  * An easy way to have both versions of Vim (Haskell-tuned and old-school) together is to create an alias for the Haskell version, for example:
     `echo "alias hvim='vim -u ~/_vimrc'" >> ~/.bash_aliases` to have the nice "hvim" alias.